 Those with a bit more hiking experience should visit Lasalle Canyon.
 It’s 2 miles from the Visitor Center (rated as a hard hike), but much closer from the first park lot on the north side of Route 71.
 The photogenic waterfall cascades over a sandstone outcrop.
 Visitors can walk completely around and through the base of the waterfall.
 The creek then flows over sandstone, making a natural water slide before creating another waterfall to the canyon below.
 The trail from Route 71 is mostly flat and easy, featuring sweeping views of the Illinois River, but as you turn into Lasalle Canyon, expect a few steep drop-offs and a few short sections of treacherous trail.

-About 225 miles north of St. Louis, the Starved Rock State Park is a little more than a 3-hour drive along I-55 and I-39 from the arch.
+About 225 miles north of St. Louis, the Starved Rock State Park is a little more than a 3-hour drive along I-55 and I-39 from Gateway Arch National Park.
 The park does get crowded, and when the parking lots are full, you will not be allowed in.
 The best times to visit on the weekends are before 9:30 a.m. and in the late afternoons.
 Be sure to go after rain or in the spring or after a summer rainstorm to ensure the creeks and waterfalls are actually wet.

 Lodging is available at Starved Rock State Park Lodge.
 You might also check out Grizzly Jack’s Grand Bear Resort, which has an indoor waterpark and is located just outside the park.
 Additional accommodations are available in the charming town of North Utica and about 15 minutes away in Peru.